Crews focus on calls for help as Buffalo, New York, digs out of snow and the area's death toll rises to 27 - KTVZ

 At least 27 people have died as a result of the storm in New York’s Erie County as Buffalo was buried by up to 43 inches of snow and slammed with fierce blizzard conditions that made for blinding drives over the Christmas weekend.
 At least 22 others across nine US states have been reported dead in the storm.

-The arctic blast also has snarled holiday travel, with about 2,800 flights into or out of US airports canceled early Tuesday, according to tracking site FlightAware.
-Of those, some 2,500 are operated by Southwest.
+The arctic blast also has snarled holiday travel, with nearly 2,900 flights within, into or out of the US canceled early Tuesday, according to tracking site FlightAware.
+Of those, some 2,500 are operated by Southwest, whose pilots union chief Tuesday blamed the nixed trips on the storm and outdated IT infrastructure for scheduling software.

 Meantime, Buffalo remains under a winter weather advisory until Tuesday afternoon, with up to 7 more inches of snow possible and a daytime high of 30 degrees falling to 26 at night in New York’s second-most populous city.